pestras/microservice/README.md

 class Test implements ServiceEvents {

   onLog(level: LOGLEVEL, msg: any, extra: any) {
-    // what ever you want
+    // what ever you code
   }

   @SUBJECT({ subject: 'newArticle' })